dichaelen/ContainersOnAzure_IntroLab/README.md

 az aks install-cli
 ```

-To configure kubectl to connect to your Kubernetes cluster, use the _"az aks get-credentials"_ command.
+To configure kubectl to connect to your Kubernetes cluster, use the `az aks get-credentials` command.
 This step downloads credentials and configures the Kubernetes CLI to use them.

 ```
 az aks get-credentials --resource-group myResourceGroup --name myAKSCluster
 ```

-To verify the connection to your cluster, use the _"kubectl get"_ command to return a list of the cluster nodes.
+To verify the connection to your cluster, use the `kubectl get` command to return a list of the cluster nodes.
 Note that this can take a few minutes to appear.

 ```
 kubectl get nodes